Deep dive into the Auction mechanisms

 discountRate

-: our desired profit margin - it's the % discount of the auction bid in relation to expected PoS rewardstimeInDays
+: our desired profit margin - it's the % discount of the auction bid in relation to expected PoS rewards

 : the number of days the operator is willing to operate and stay in a cluster